Last updated July 5th, 2021.

 Quite frankly, covering every Tokyo neighborhood in a single article wouldn’t be possible.
 Our guide is about buying property in Japan, not just Tokyo, and you could fill multiple books with information on a city of Tokyo’s scale.

 Likewise, Tokyo’s general east, west, and south wards get a section.
-West Tokyo consists of Nakano and its surrounding areas, while the eastern wards are Chuo and beyond.
+West Tokyo consists of Nakano and its surrounding areas, while the eastern wards include Chuo and beyond.
 The neighborhoods south of Chiyoda and Shibuya are defined as Tokyo’s southern wards.

-Shinjuku / Shibuya / Minato / Chiyoda (Central Tokyo)
+Shibuya / Minato / Chiyoda (Center Wards)

 Property values in Tokyo’s three central wards remain far higher than anywhere else in country.
-And the market dynamics here are completely different than the rest of the city.
+And the market dynamics here are completely different than in the rest of the city.